zeamaria/Mid-Terms-LH/README.md

 ##

 As an admin ,
-I want to post items which can be seen by others, remove items from the site, mark items SOLD, send a message via app, email, or text back on negotiations in buying the said item.
+1/ I want to post items which can be seen by others.
+2/ remove items from the site, mark items SOLD.
+3/ send a message via app, email, or text back on negotiations in buying the said item.
 Because I want to sell items to users.